natefinch/npf/content/blog/mage.md

 For more complex builds, which may require more steps than just compile and link, like for bundling static assets in a web server or generating code from protobufs, for example, many people in the Go community reach for Make.
 Personally, I find that unfortunate.
-Make is not Windows friendly, and it has its own language and conventions that you need to learn on top of the oddity that is Bash scripting.
+Makefiles are clearly pretty cool for a number of reasons (built-in CLI, dependencies, file targets).
+However, Make is not Windows friendly, and it has its own language and conventions that you need to learn on top of the oddity that is Bash scripting.
 Finally, it doesn't let you leverage the Go community's two greatest resources - go programmers and go code.

----
+## Maybe `go run`?
+Maybe not

-The above is a blog post I've had half written for two years.
+The above is the start of a blog post I've had half written for two years.
 I started to go on to recommend using `go run make.go` with a go file that does the build for you.
 But in practice, this is problematic.
 If you want your script to be useful for doing more than one thing, you need to implement a CLI and subcommands.
 This ends up being a significant amount of work that then obscures what the actual code is doing... and no one wants to maintain yet another CLI just for development tasks.
 In addition, there's a lot of chaff you have to handle, like printing out errors, setting up logging etc.

+## The Last Straw

 Last summer there were a couple questions on [r/golang](https://reddit.com/r/golang) about best practices for using Makefiles with Go... and I finally decided I'd had enough.
-Makefiles are clearly pretty cool for a number of reasons (built-in CLI, dependencies, file targets).

 I looked around at what existed for alternatives - [rake](https://github.com/ruby/rake) was the obvious pattern to follow, being